 If you have your own skates, you can hop on the ice for $11, and if you don’t, it’s only an additional $4.50 to rent a pair.
 Sessions are divided up in two-hour increments.
 In between these open-skates, they pull out their Zamboni to make sure the rink is in tip-top shape.
 As of December 2018, the Curry Village ice skating rink has lights providing you a chance to skate at night under the stars.
 Combined with a roaring fire pit and ample s'mores supplies you can purchase, it’s a perfect way to have fun on a winter’s day.
 Rink typically opens around mid-December and closes the first weekend in March (weather dependent).

-Image courtesy Tenaya Lodge
+Image courtesy Tenaya at Yosemite

-Another great option for those looking to escape the hustle and bustle of city life and enjoy a winter wonderland is to head up to Tenaya Lodge.
+Another great option for those looking to escape the hustle and bustle of city life and enjoy a winter wonderland is to head up to Tenaya at Yosemite.
 Just outside the confines of Yosemite in the town of Fish Camp, this luxurious lodge provides their guests and visitors an ice skating rink.
 Compared to Curry Village, their outdoor rink is covered providing shelter from the wintry weather.

 ______________________________________________________________________________________